OpenGamma/StrataDocs/pages/docs/basics/indices.md

 The identifier can also be obtained dynamically using `OvernightIndex.of(name)`.

-\* Indices marked with a star do not have a constant in `OvernightIndices`, nor do they have holiday calendar data available.
+\* Indices marked with a star do not have a constant in `OvernightIndices`, and they generally do not have holiday calendar data available.

 ## <a name="ibor"></a>Ibor Indices: